The Secret To Creating a Successful Online Course (with High Reviews)

 But won't I sound too basic?

-You might think that some of the details are so basic, that you are probably going to bore some of the students, and you might want to go faster to get to the more advanced stuff, which is what you think that lead most of the students to buy your course.
+You might think that some of the details are so basic, that you are probably going to bore some of the students, and you might want to go faster to get to the more advanced stuff, which is what you think leads most of the students to buy your course.

-While in fact, by speeding up the pace of the course and glossing over some of the details that you consider as basic, you are losing a lot of the students along the way!
+In fact, by speeding up the pace of the course and glossing over some of the details that you consider as basic, you are losing a lot of the students along the way!

 The only students that can keep up with that pace are the ones that by some reason already know the topic, while the others who don't know it will be left behind, feel frustrated and stop taking the course.